DirectoryTree/ImapEngine.com/src/app/docs/usage/messages/page.md

 - `$attachment->contentType(): string`: Retrieve the attachment's content type.
 - `$attachment->contentStream(): StreamInterface`: Retrieve the attachment's contents as a stream.

-> [!important]
+{% callout type="warning" title="Important" %}
-> The attachment's content type is determined by the `Content-Type` header provided in the email, and may not always be accurate.
+The attachment's content type is determined by the `Content-Type` header provided in the email, and may not always be accurate.
-> If `application/octet-stream` is returned, using [`mime_content_type()`](https://www.php.net/manual/en/function.mime-content-type.php) over the filename or contents may be used to clarify the type.
+If `application/octet-stream` is returned from the `contentType` method, using [`mime_content_type()`](https://www.php.net/manual/en/function.mime-content-type.php) with the filename or contents may be used to clarify the type.
+{% /callout %}

 #### Flag Operations